 Experience shows that there is a greater chance of success when you put your best effort in during the very early hours and days, rather than taking a "wait and see" approach.

-Full guidelines and check sheets can be found on the internet at www.petsonthenet.co.nz who also provide a free lost and found service where you can advertise your pet.
+Full guidelines and check sheets can be found at www.petsonthenet.co.nz who also provide a free lost and found service where you can advertise your pet, or see if someone has listed it as found.

-We have been successful in reuniting cats who have been found at opposite sides of the city and in the unlikeliest places.
+We have been successful in reuniting cats who have been found at opposite sides of the city and in the unlikeliest places, even after extended periods.

 We want to help and it gives us great pleasure to see a cat returned to its owners.